GastonZalba/ol-wfst/README.md

 # OpenLayers WFST
-Very simple and small WFST-T client to insert (drawing or uploading), modify and delete features directly on GeoServers using OpenLayers.
-Layers with these types of geometry are supported: "GeometryCollection" (in this case, you can choose what geometry type to draw), "Point", "MultiPoint", "LineString", "MultiLineString", "Polygon" and "MultiPolygon".
+Very simple and small WFST-T client to insert (drawing/uploading), modify and delete features directly on GeoServers using OpenLayers.
+Layers with these types of geometry are supported: "GeometryCollection" (in this case, you can choose the geometry type of each element to draw), "Point", "MultiPoint", "LineString", "MultiLineString", "Polygon" and "MultiPolygon".

 Tested with OpenLayers version 5 and 6.